aviadoffer/iorate/README.md

 			IORATE Version 3.07 Notes
 Increased max volume size from 4TB to 96TB
-Added --threads=<n> - override device copy count (threads) for all devices Added --scale_threads_by=<n> - add <n> threads to all devices for each additional run Added  --scale_threads_count=<n> - number of additional runs to perform with scaled threads
+Allow "reuse" to be 100% - prior above 99% wast not allowed Allow "reuse" to be 1% - prior below 10% was not allowed, if 0% is needed use "random" without reuse Added --threads=<n> - override device copy count (threads) for all devices Added --scale_threads_by=<n> - add <n> threads to all devices for each additional run Added  --scale_threads_count=<n> - number of additional runs to perform with scaled threads